brennanbrown/enjoyment-work/_posts/2020-02-01-How-to-use-enjoyment-work-features-on-your-website.md

 When you typeout square brackets, it can be frustrating to type out the entire file title everytime.
 At least it was for me, so I created a small VSCode plugin, the editor in which I write my essays to autocomplete the titles as soon as I type double squarebrackets.
 It has been pretty handy for me, if you are interested in using VSCode or already use it, you can find it here: [[Notecomplete::https://github.com/raghuveerdotnet/scratchpad/tree/master/note-complete]].
 It is pretty simple to use, all you have to do is just download the note-complete folder and copy it to .vscode directory in your OS to start using it. :)

-For setting up the theme on your website checkout [[How to setup Simply Jekyll]]
+For setting up the theme on your website checkout [[How to setup Enjoyment work]]